-Center Console USB/AUX SD Card Media Hub For further information, refer to the Uconnect® Supplement Manual or visit UconnectPhone.com.
+For further information, refer to the Uconnect Owner's Manual Supplement or visit UconnectPhone.com.

 STEERING WHEEL AUDIO CONTROLS - IF EQUIPPED

 The remote sound system controls are located on the back surface of the steering wheel.
 Reach behind the wheel to access the switches.